Uber Eats: Food and Grocery

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: Cumulative service fees and delivery charges can significantly inflate the final cost of an order compared to in-store prices.
+• ❌ The Bad: Cumulative costs, including service fees and delivery charges, can significantly inflate the price of small orders for non-subscribers.

 🛠️ Room for Improvement